Terry Pratchett: Works about Pratchett

-In 2022, Rob Wilkins himself wrote Terry Pratchett: A Life with Footnotes which is subtitled The Official Biography.
-The biography was well-received: in The Daily Telegraph, Tristram Fane Saunders wrote that "The joy of this biography by Wilkins is that it spins magic from mundanity in precisely the way Pratchett himself did."
+In 2022, Wilkins wrote the official biography, Terry Pratchett: A Life with Footnotes.
+The biography was well received.
+In The Daily Telegraph, Tristram Fane Saunders wrote that it "spins magic from mundanity in precisely the way Pratchett himself did".
+However, in a review for the Irish Independent, Kevin Power called it more a collection of fan notes than a serious biography.